-You can ensure that every requested and approved package release is reviewed for known vulnerabilities by enabling the ‘Releases have no vulnerabilities’ standard.
+You can ensure that every requested and approved package release is reviewed for known vulnerabilities by enabling the Releases have no vulnerabilities standard.

 How do I set up security vulnerability review?

-To ensure all security vulnerabilities are reviewed, turn on the ‘Releases have no vulnerabilities’ standard from the Catalogs > Standards page.
+To ensure all security vulnerabilities are reviewed, turn on the Releases have no vulnerabilities standard from the Catalogs > Standards page.
 NOTE: You must select a specific catalog before Standards are shown.

 What happens if a package release in my catalog doesn’t meet this standard?